ddugovic/MagiC-engine-chess/README.md

 # License

 Do whatever you want with MagiC-engine.
-For example, I used it as a tool for learning C.
+For example, I used it as a tool for learning C. Version 2 is coming soon!